 MQTT is a protocol developed solely for for the Internet of Things paradigm.
 Its focus on high speed communication for low payload communication between resource constrained devices. the paho-mqtt library gives a very user friendly version of the protocol for use with embedded systems.
 MQTT requests can be made directly within Python, without any additional setup to be done.
 Especially useful in the prototyping stage.

 Which libraries do all of you use?
-It would be great if we could find a few very useful libraries in this discussion!
+It would be great if we could find a few useful libraries in this discussion!